Comparison of biomedical relationship extraction methods and models for knowledge graph creation

 \subsubsection{Mode of action}

-Together with the relationship classes, if available, mode of action is important modifier for Gene-Disease relationships.
-It establishes the action taken on a gene in order for relationship to take place.
-For example, gene may both decrease and cause disease, depending on whether the gene was activated or inhibited.
-Possible modes of actions are (1) inhibition or down-regulation, (2) activation or up-regulation, (3) mutation or modification.
+Together with the relationship classes, if available, mode of action is an important modifier for Gene-Disease relationships.
+It establishes the action taken on a gene in order for the relationship to take place.
+For example, a gene may both decrease and cause disease, depending on whether the gene was activated or inhibited.
+Possible modes of action are (1) inhibition or down-regulation, (2) activation or up-regulation, (3) mutation or modification.